Rishikesh-991/scalable-ecommerce-microservices/docs/architecture/overview.md

 ## 1. System overview

 This platform uses a microservices architecture with a React storefront and polyglot backend services.
 Each service owns its runtime and domain concerns.
+See detailed views in [Architecture Diagrams](./diagrams.md).

 ### Service map